-Name (as snown on your income tax return).
-Name is required on this line, do not leave this line blank.
+Name (as shown on your income tax return).
+Name is required on this line; do not leave this line blank.
 2 Business name/disregarded entity name, if different from above n page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only one following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership Trust/e certain entities, not individuals; see instructions on page 3): e. single-member LLC Exempt payee code (if any) ty ctio ☐ Limited liability company.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. inso single-member LLC rady coluid Exempt payee co ode (if any) . ty ctio ☐ Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
 Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the I another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member L is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-LC is code (if any) ecif Other (see instructions) (Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions. name and address (optional) See 6 City, state, and ZIP code otty, state, and zir code 7 List account number(s) here (optional) Par backu reside up withholding.
+Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) € Scif Other (see instructions) (Applies to accounts m naintained outsic de the U.S.) Spe ester's name a nd address (option onal) See 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid Social sec urity number up withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a sent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a ocial security number , en de la companya de nployer identification number per To Give the Requester for guidelines on whose number to enter. - Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I ar Ser e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends longer subject to backup withholding; and been notified by the Internal Revenue 3.
-I ar n a U.S. citizen or other U.S. person (defined below); and 4.
-The e FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct ication instructions.
-You must cross out item 2 above if you have been notified by the IRS that you are currer ave failed to report all interest and dividends on your tax return.
-For real estate transactions, item 2 does not a acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+For other entitie es, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, la ater. or If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Employer i dentification nu mber иштр per To Give the Requester for guidelines on whose number to enter.
+Par Under r penalties of perjury, I certify that: 2.
+I an Ser e number shown on this form is my correct taxpayer identification number (or I am waiting for a numing not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have ruice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or divicion longer subject to backup withholding; and e not been no otified by the Ir ternal Rev 3.
+I an n a U.S. citizen or other U.S. person (defined below); and 4.
+The e FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is co orrect. ication instructions.
+You must cross out item 2 above if you have been notified by the IRS that you are cave failed to report all interest and dividends on your tax return.
+For real estate transactions, item 2 does it because acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
 See the instructions for Part II, later.